 10.2.12.
 Contractual Arrangements for Sub-contractors

-The contractor is responsible to the Team Leader for his sub-contractor’s work.
-The contractor should make such arrangements with his sub-contractors, and they with theirs, as will ensure that the sub-contracted materiel is satisfactory.
+The contractor is responsible to the Project for their sub-contractor’s work.
+The contractor should make such arrangements with their sub-contractors, and they with theirs, as will ensure that the sub-contracted materiel is satisfactory.

 10.2.13.
 Prescriptive and Performance-based Standards